 Southwest Louisiana’s culture is one that celebrates good times with great people.
 It’s home to more than 75 annual fairs and festivals, a number constantly growing.
 In April, Lake Charles hosts the Winter Beer Festival, bringing in breweries from throughout the state to showcase their products.
 The people here celebrate their passion for good food, a love for Cajun and Zydeco music and now, craft beer.

-We then moved on to our next stop, a Lake Charles favorite from years past recently reborn.
-Rikenjaks Brewing Company made its debut in the 1990s.
-It was the first in the area to offer craft beer with its famous Old Hardhead Scottish Ale and now it has made its official comeback.
-Its new location offers a cozy indoor restaurant space complete with a bar featuring several Louisiana Brewery Trail favorites on tap including the classic Old Hardhead, a deep brown ale with a sweet, malty finish.
-Don’t let the darkness of this beer deter you from ordering it, Old Hardhead is still relatively light.
-Another major highlight to the new-and-improved Rikenjaks is the outdoor bar area lined with flat-screen TVs, spacious patio seating and bar games like a giant version of Jenga, cornhole and ping pong.
+A Lake Charles favorite from years past, Rikenjaks Brewing Company, made its debut in the 1990s and was the first in the area to offer craft beer with its famous Old Hardhead Scottish Ale.
+It offers a cozy indoor restaurant space complete with a bar featuring several Louisiana Brewery Trail favorites on tap.
+Another major highlight is the outdoor bar area lined with flat-screen TVs, spacious patio seating and bar games like a giant version of Jenga, cornhole and ping pong.
 Rikenjaks is a great place to see local artists perform live music seven days a week on both indoor and outdoor stages.
-We spent our evening on the patio listening to a very talented local artist while enjoying appetizers (try the alligator boulette) and sharing a few laughs.

 For more information, visit www.VisitLakeCharles.org/Brews.